Mulitas (Carne Asada/Birria/Carnitas/Pollo Asado)

 Mulitas Mexicanas

-Here are 5 versions of mulitas food to consider – we usually use leftovers to make it a bit easier to prep.
+Here are 5 versions to consider – we usually use leftovers to make it a bit easier to prep.

 side by side photo of a bowl of birria and carne asada